 CEO, INDEPENDENT PROJECT ANALYSIS (IPA)

 Ed is the Founder and CEO of Independent Project Analysis, Inc. (IPA), the global industry leader in quantitative analysis and benchmarking of project management systems.
 After receiving his degrees from Dartmouth College and Princeton University, Ed began his career as an Assistant Professor at the University of California Los Angeles, followed by 14 years as a research scientist at The Rand Corporation where he directed the Energy Research Program.
 He is a recognized expert on the development and commercialization of new process technologies and management of large and complex projects.
 His recent books include Industrial Megaprojects (John Wiley 2011) and Leading Complex Projects (John Wiley 2018).
 Ed’s current major research effort centers on a quantitative analysis of how contracting strategies and delivery systems shape project results.
-That will result in a new book on the subject in 2020.

 CORPORATE SECRETARY, INDEPENDENT PROJECT ANALYSIS (IPA)

 Loretta has primary responsibility for invoicing and managing project accounts.
 She has been with IPA since 1988.
 Prior to joining the company, Loretta worked at the Rand Corporation from 1979 to 1986.
 She holds a BA in Spanish from George Mason University.